The best LGBT-friendly hotels

 The French Quarter remains one of America's most all-welcoming, anything-goes neighborhoods, with adjacent areas like the Marigny and Bywater emerging as easygoing gay and lesbian hubs.

 Of the city's many LGBT-friendly accommodations, the Bourbon Orleans Hotel stands out for its central location, affordability and lovely courtyard and guestrooms.
-Plus it's part of the New Orleans Hotel Collection, a group of locally owned, boutique properties that expressly markets to queer travelers.
+Plus it's part of the New Orleans Hotel Collection, a group of locally owned, boutique properties that expressly markets to LGBT travelers.

 Palm Springs: Villa Royale